anda522/BaoYan/BaoYan面试问答.md

 - 你对人工智能等问题的看法

+- 对机器学习的认识

+Machine learning is like teaching computers to learn stuff on their own without us.
+We didn't tell them exactly what to do.
+It just like that we use math to analyze a bunch of data and then make decisions based on what we've learned.
+You know, it's like when you show a computer a bunch of pictures of cats, and it figures out how to recognize cats in new pictures even if you didn't explicitly tell it what a cat looks like.
+Machine learning is used in all sorts of cool things like self-driving cars, voice assistants, and even personalized recommendations on bilibili.
+As a grad student, I'm super excited to dig deeper into stuff like deep learning.
+It's a really fascinating field, and I can't wait to contribute to it!

 - 研究生阶段的规划

 For my master plans, I'm really **interested  in machine learning and AI**.
 I want to focus on using these technologies to solve real-world problems.